sotnir/module-reproducible-basics/_episodes/01-shell-basics.md

 > ## Exercise: determine the environment variables used by a process
 >
 > Since each process inherits and possibly changes environment
-> variables so that its child processes inherit them in turn, it can
+> variables so that its child processes inherit them in turn,
-> often be important to be able to inspect them.
-Given a `PID` of
+> it is often important to be able to inspect them.
-> a currently running process (e.g., the `$$` variable in POSIX shell contains a
+> Given a `PID` of a currently running process (e.g., the `$$` variable in POSIX shell contains a
 > `PID` of your active shell), how can you determine its environment variables?
 >
 > > ## Solution